ByTowne ByTowne Cinema

 ONE NOTE ABOUT RENEWING:

 Because the weekly e-mail costs nothing for us to send, we'll keep you on our list until you tell us to stop.
-But sending the printed Guide is more expensive, so your subscription will lapse one issue after your Membership expires, and you should remember to fill out a new registration form every time you renew your Membership.
+But sending the printed Guide is more expensive, so your subscription will lapse a couple of issues after your Membership expires, and you should remember to fill out a new registration form every time you renew your Membership.